 Members of the Mental Health Awareness Team

 There are six people in the Mental Health Awareness Team.
 All trained mental health first aiders will be able to listen to your concerns and provide you with information about options for further help, but depending on your role within the department you might benefit from contacting the below persons first.

-- Undergraduate Students: Emma Passmore (Senior Tutor) and Daisy Pataki are representing undergraduate students on the Mental Health Awareness Team.
+- Undergraduate Students: Emma Passmore (Senior Tutor), Rebecca Smith and Daisy Pataki are representing undergraduate students on the Mental Health Awareness Team.
 Undergraduate students experiencing difficulties are welcome to first contact either their Personal Tutor, or the Senior Tutor.

-- MSc Students: Peter Fitch (Senior Teaching Fellow) oversees the MSc Students for the Mental Health Awareness Team.
-Pete is also the first point of contact for any MSc students experiencing difficulties related to mental health during their studies.
+- MSc Students: Gareth Roberts (Senior Lecturer) oversees the MSc Students for the Mental Health Awareness Team.
+Gareth is also the first point of contact for any MSc students experiencing difficulties related to mental health during their studies.

 - All Students: all students are welcome to contact the Student Counselling and Mental Health Advice Service.
 This is a free and confidential service.

 - Members of Staff: Cédric John (Senior Lecturer) and Gareth Roberts represent the staff contingent on the MHAT.
 This includes post-doctoral research associates and fellows, who are members of staff.
 Gareth is the current Post-doc champion, and thus a natural first point of contact for any postdoc concerned about mental health.
 Aside from Gareth and Cédric members of staff can also talk to their line managers, to the Occupational Health counselling services within HR, or call Confidential Care (0800 085 4764) directly.
 Confidential Care is a service provided by College free of charge to staff.